bookercodes/pusher-chatkit-tut/README.md

 export default App
 ```

+Here's what changed,

+* The `ChatScreen` component is pretty minimal at the moment but as we progress, it will serve as the main container for our chat app
-* Normally, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen`
+* _Typically_, you would use a router like [react-router](https://www.npmjs.com/package/react-router) to transition screens but because our app is quite simple, we update `this.state.currentScreen` and conditionally render `UsernameForm` or `ChatScreen`
-* Remember how we updated `this.state.username` in the previous step?
-In the above snippet we pass it to `ChatScreen`

-Now that `ChatScreen` has a username, we can connect to Chatkit and start to think about the core of our chat app.
+* When we render `ChatScreen`, we pass `this.state.username` as a prop.

 ## Step 6.
 Connect to Chatkit

+Now we have a way to render `ChatScreen` and have access to the current user's name, we can connect to Chatkit from the client.

 Earlier, we installed `pusher-chatkit-server`.
 Now we're in client-land, you'll need to install [`pusher-chatkit-client`](https://www.npmjs.com/search?q=pusher-chatkit-client) too: